Pmunoz200/wellbeing_app/server/README.md

           "suggestion": "A balanced breakfast with protein, fiber, and healthy fats will keep you energized throughout the morning.
 Consider oatmeal with berries and nuts, or eggs with whole-wheat toast."
         },
         "exercise": {
           "summary": "You haven't logged any exercise yet today.
 Let's get moving!", "calories_burned": 0,
           "type": null,
           "muscle_groups": [],
           "suggestion": "Even a short walk or some light stretching can help you feel more energized and focused.
 Choose an activity you enjoy and get your body moving!"
         }
       }
-    },
-    {
-      "role": "model",
-      "content": {
-        "summary": "You've had a great start to the day with a protein-packed breakfast!
-Let's keep the momentum going with a balanced lunch and some exercise.", "suggestion": "It's early in the day.
-Consider a light, healthy snack before your next meal to keep you feeling satisfied.", "food": {
-          "summary": "You've started your day with a good amount of protein from your eggs.
-Keep up the good work!", "calories_consumed": 210,
-          "carbs": 0,
-          "protein": 18,
-          "fat": 15,
-          "suggestion": "Try adding some fiber-rich fruits or vegetables to your next meal to keep your energy levels stable throughout the day.
-Consider a salad with grilled chicken or a whole-wheat wrap with hummus and veggies."
-        },
-        "exercise": {
-          "summary": "You haven't logged any exercise yet today.
-Let's get moving!", "calories_burned": 0,
-          "type": null,
-          "muscle_groups": [],
-          "suggestion": "Even a short walk or some light stretching can help you feel more energized and focused.
-Choose an activity you enjoy and get your body moving!"
-        }
-      }
     }